 Please remember you can rewatch the video as many times as you need to and you can go back to it when you are answering the questions.

-For our literacy this week we are working through a new 'Talk4writing' pack called Brian Bear's Picnic by Alison Cooper.
+For your literacy this week we are working through a new 'Talk4writing' pack called Brian Bear's Picnic by Alison Cooper.

 I hope you have all now read the story on the first few pages.
 If not, read it today.
-Then work through two new pages of activities.
-We will continue to work through these each day of the week.
+Then continue working through activities by completing two new pages from the same booket.

 Click on the link below to go straight to the activity pack.